khamidou/khamidou.github.io/_drafts/engineering-job-post.markdown

 ---
 Writing a job post feels like pulling teeth, which is why most job posts end up reading like an ambitious mission statement ("We want to disrupt the pizza delivery market!") followed by laundry list of requirements (Python!
 Javascript!
 Mongo!
 AWS!).

 Luckily, there's a better way to do this – and once you know the proper structure it will be a lot easier, too!
-It will also get you candidates who are interested in your culture and technical challenges.
+It will help you attract candidates who are interested in your culture and technical challenges.

 This is a modest guide on how to do it.
 I've included a lot of examples because I think it's the best way to learn – feel free to click on any screenshot to get to the bigger version.